omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

    page.xx.class= instead of page.xx.file; (4) implement scripting support
    for XSWT 1.x and contribute the patch to us :)

-In the Project wizard, how does it get decided which templates get offered if the "with C++ checkbox" gets selected or not selected on the first page?
+Q: In the Project wizard, how does it get decided which templates get offered if the "with C++ checkbox" gets selected or not selected on the first page?
-Ans: if the C++ support checkbox is cleared, templates that require C++ support will not appear; when it is checked, there is no such filtering.
+A: If the C++ support checkbox is cleared, templates that require C++ support will not appear; when it is checked, there is no such filtering.
 A template is regarded as one that requires C++ support if the template.properties file contains any of the following: sourceFolders=, makemakeOptions=, or requiresCPlusPlus=true.